Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the single parameter audio_id, with a clear description in the schema.
-The tool description adds no additional parameter details, so a baseline of 3 is appropriate given the high schema coverage.
+The single parameter audio_id is already well-documented in the input schema, including its source.
+The description adds no additional semantic meaning beyond the schema, so a baseline score of 3 is appropriate given 100% schema coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.